SimpleSamples/docs/docs/framework/wpf/data/data-binding-overview.md

  For syntax information and examples, see the <xref:System.Windows.Data.Binding.Path%2A> and <xref:System.Windows.Data.Binding.XPath%2A> property pages.

- Note that although we have emphasized that the <xref:System.Windows.Data.Binding.Path%2A> to the value to use is one of the four necessary components of a binding, in the scenarios which you want to bind to an entire object, the value to use would be the same as the binding source object.
+ Note that although we have emphasized that the <xref:System.Windows.Data.Binding.Path%2A> to the value to use is one of the four necessary components of a binding, in the scenarios where you want to bind to an entire object, the value to use would be the same as the binding source object.
 In those cases, it is applicable to not specify a <xref:System.Windows.Data.Binding.Path%2A>.
 Consider the following example:

  [!code-xaml[MasterDetail#EmptyBinding](../../../../samples/snippets/csharp/VS_Snippets_Wpf/MasterDetail/CSharp/Page1.xaml#emptybinding)]